back to top

 Mr Agah holds a Bachelor of Science and Master of Science in Economics from Ahmadu Bello University, Zaria, Nigeria.
 He obtained a Master of Business Administration and Doctor of Philosophy in Economics (International Trade) from the University of Jos, Nigeria, in 1989 and 2007 respectively.
 His doctoral dissertation was on “Trade Policy Reform and Economic Growth in Nigeria Since 1986”.
 Mr Agah also obtained a Bachelor of Laws from the University of Abuja, Nigeria, in 2009.
 He has contributed to various books and journals.

-Karl Brauner is a lawyer by profession, with university degrees from Germany and the United Kingdom (Cambridge).
-After working as Assistant Professor at the University of Bielefeld and practising law in North-Rhine Westphalia, he started his ministerial career in the legal department of the Federal Ministry of Economics in Bonn in 1983.
+He is a lawyer by profession, with degrees from Germany and the United Kingdom (Cambridge).
+He started his career in the legal department of the Federal Ministry of Economics in Bonn in 1983.
 In 1986-87, he worked at the German Mission to the United Nations in New York.
-Further postings abroad were in Greece and Australia.
+Further postings abroad were in Athens and Sydney.

 Yi Xiaozhun has extensive experience in world trade and economics, both as a senior government official and subsequently as China's ambassador to the WTO.